cremich/awesome-q-developer/README.md

 - [Developing with Java and Spring Boot using Amazon CodeWhisperer](https://aws.amazon.com/blogs/devops/developing-with-java-and-spring-boot-using-amazon-codewhisperer/) - Explore how to leverage CodeWhisperer in Java applications specifically using the Spring Boot framework.
 Authors: [Rajdeep Banerjee](https://www.linkedin.com/in/rajdeep-banerjee/) & Jason Varghese

 ## 📺 Videos

-- [DIY personalization for Amazon Q Developer](https://it20.info/2024/10/diy-personalization-for-amazon-q-developer/) - This blog post explains an experiment that could potentially allow a builder to steer Q Developer to interact with you following patterns of their preference.

-- [Refactoring your Python App with 12-Factor Methodology](https://community.aws/content/2ijY3b6Prx7nWFfcSs16OFUBJmi/refactoring-your-python-app-with-12-factor-methodology) - This article, explores how to refactor a Python task management app using Amazon Q Developer and the /dev agent to better align with the 12-factor methodology.

 - [Streamline Your Git Commits with Amazon Q Developer CLI](https://www.youtube.com/watch?v=vRiqQqVlsyM) - Discover how Amazon Q Developer CLI revolutionizes your Git workflow with powerful context modifiers.
 Learn to use @git for generating precise commit messages, @env for environment insights, and @history for action recaps.
 See a live demo of the @git modifier in action, transforming your commit process.
 Boost productivity, improve team collaboration, and maintain cleaner code histories with Amazon Q's tailored assistance.